HansHuang/poc-ssrm-ww/README.md

 pnpm install
 pnpm run dev
 # it may take a few seconds to generate random data
 # open: http://localhost:3000/app

+# for first time open in browser, it'll take ~1min to cache 100K data to IndexedDB
 ```